 At Microsoft NZ's cloud launch, a jab at Southern Cross Cable

-Yesterday, Microsoft New Zealand officially launched Azure, a new “cloud” version of Windows, tackling tricky price and trust issues head on.
+Yesterday, Microsoft New Zealand officially launched Azure, a new “cloud” platform, tackling tricky price and trust issues head on.

 Under a cloud setup, your software, and your data, is hosted not within your own network but at a data centre in the cloud (that is, accessed via the internet; in this case, one run by Microsoft in the US or Singapore).
 You can rent computing power, and storage – or ditch it – as required.